jupyter/docker-stacks/docs/using/common.md

 * `/usr/local/bin/start-notebook.d/` - handled before any of the standard options noted above are applied
-* `/usr/local/bin/before-notebook.d/` - handled after all o the standard options noted above are applied and just before the notebook server launches
+* `/usr/local/bin/before-notebook.d/` - handled after all of the standard options noted above are applied and just before the notebook server launches

 See the `run-hooks` function in the [`jupyter/base-notebook start.sh`](https://github.com/jupyter/docker-stacks/blob/master/base-notebook/start.sh)